rossberg/camp/README.txt

 3.1 A First Look
 ----------------

-Kamp consists of a window with 3 main areas (I call them *panes* below):
+Camp consists of a window with 3 main areas (I call them *panes* below):

 * Control: this is where you control playback, volume, etc.
 * Playlist: this is where you queue up tracks